databendlabs/databend-docs/docs/en/guides/20-cloud/10-using-databend-cloud/01-worksheet.md

-import DbSVG from '@site/static/img/icon/database.svg' import RoleSVG from '@site/static/img/icon/role.svg' import WarehouseSVG from '@site/static/img/icon/warehouse.svg'
+import DbSVG from '@site/static/img/icon/database.svg' import RoleSVG from '@site/static/img/icon/role.svg' import WarehouseSVG from '@site/static/img/icon/warehouse.svg' import EllipsisSVG from '@site/static/img/icon/ellipsis.svg'

-The worksheet is an important tool in Databend Cloud used for organizing and managing SQL statements.
-You can edit and run SQL statements in a worksheet, as well as save them in the worksheet for future reference and use.
-This can greatly improve work efficiency and avoid repetitive coding.
+Worksheets in Databend Cloud are used to organize, run, and save SQL statements.
+They can also be shared with others in your organization.

+## Creating Worksheets

 To create a new worksheet, click on **Worksheets** in the sidebar and select **New Worksheet**.

+If your SQL statements are already saved in an SQL file, you can also create a worksheet directly from the file.
+To do so, click the ellipsis icon <EllipsisSVG/> to the right of **New Worksheet**, then select **Create from SQL File**.

 ## Editing and Running SQL Statements